QuickRelease/cypress-django/README.md

 Issue commands to operate on the project's Cypress test database.

-Expects `settings/cypress.py` to exist and will use this as the settings module for the database operations.
+Expects `settings/cypress.py` to exist for the Django settings.
+Expects `cypress/db/setup_test_data.py` to exist to house the functions for loading in test data.

-This script can be used in Cypress tests to load fixtures into the test database, as well as be run on the command line as a shortcut for various operations on the test database.
+This script can be used in Cypress tests to load data into the test database, as well as be run on the command line as a shortcut for various operations on the test database.

-It caches the last loaded fixture (by filepath) and exits early if the same fixture is loaded again - for tests that do not alter the database, it is not necessary to reload the data, so we can save time here.
+It caches the last loaded test data function and exits early if the same function is loaded again - for tests that do not alter the database, it is not necessary to reload the data, so we can save time here.